Skip to content

 • \(g_j(0) + g_j(1) = g_{j-1}(r_{j-1})\)

-• \(g_j\) is a univariate polynomial of degree at most \(deg_j(g)\).
-Rejecting if not.
+• \(g_j\) is a univariate polynomial of degree at most \(\text{deg}_j(g)\).
+If not, \(V\) rejects.

-• \(V\) chooses a random element \(r_j \in F\), and sends it to \(P\).
+• \(V\) chooses a random element \(r_j \in F\) and sends it to \(P\).

-• In Round \(v\), after \(P\) sends \(g_v(X_v)\) to \(V\) and \(V\) check the conditions, \(V\) chooses a random element \(r_v \in F\), evaluates \(g(r_1, r_2,...,r_v)\) and checks that \(g_v(r_v) = g(r_1,...,r_v)\), rejecting if not.
+• In Round \(v\), after \(P\) sends \(g_v(X_v)\) to \(V\) and \(V\) checks the conditions, \(V\) chooses a random element \(r_v \in F\), evaluates \(g(r_1, r_2, \dots, r_v)\), and checks that \(g_v(r_v) = g(r_1, \dots, r_v)\).
+If not, \(V\) rejects.

 • If \(V\) has not yet rejected, \(V\) accepts.